 1. Zhong She Guanguang Flower Market

-The Zhong She Flower Market is my top favourite mainly because of the extremely beautiful flowers that blanket the vast area.
+With the extremely beautiful flowers that blanket the vast area, Zhong She Flower Market is truly one of the most Instagrammable places in Taiwan!
 This is by far the largest flower field I’ve ever seen in my life.
 There are sunflowers, tulips, lavenders and a lot more flower varieties I could not even name.
 It’s actually a flower market too, so you can buy some fresh flowers or seeds you might want to bring back home.
 Whatever season you decide to visit here, this flower paradise is always magical and truly a sight to behold!

 How to get there: From Taichung Station, take a train to Houli Station.
 Then, take a taxi to Zhong She Flower Market.
 Alternatively, you may alight at Tai’an Station and walk back along Anmei Road to Highway 13.